The party explores the ruined town of Thundertree, meets the creator of the Forgotten Realms, and gets in way over their head. Stupid Dragons!

 Before we get started, I just want to mention this incredible thing that Jim, the other Dad player, built for our game.
 He made an insert for his dining room table that can hold a good-sized monitor.
 A cable from the monitor hooks up to my phone.
 From the phone I can upload movable battle mats and other images to show the players.
 This is going to be great for wilderness and town adventures, where the line of sight is pretty far.
 I’ve found that for the claustrophobic dungeons or other exploration maps, it’s better to use pen and paper, but this thing is still awesome!
 Okay, on to the adventure.

-When last we left our heroes, they had cleared the village of Phandalin of bandits plaguing the town.
+When last we left our heroes, they had cleared the village of Phandalin of the bandits plaguing the town.
 They have now ventured out into the wilderness of the Sword Mountain foothills, seeking some means of finding their abducted employer, Gundren Rockseeker.
 The party has learned that he is being held by goblins at a place called Cragmaw Castle, but they don’t know where that is.
 They have followed a lead to the ruined town of Thundertree, seeking a druid who might help them.

 Thundertree is a small farming community nestled in the grasslands south of the volcano, Mt.
 Hotenow, a day’s journey east of the city of Neverwinter.
 Almost 30 years ago, Mt.
 Hotenow erupted and destroyed the village.
 Now Thundertree is a heap of ruined buildings.
 Monsters lurk in the rubble and the wilderness is reclaiming the land.